sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 #### Monitoring and Debugging

-It's harder to test the lambdas in production unless you test locally, it's harder to enusre that the tworktimes will be the same etc.
+It's harder to test the lambdas in production unless you test locally, it's harder to enusre that the worktimes will be the same etc.
 It's a new field to learn how to monitor and debug serverless applications / functions

 #### Serverless Security: